 If you can’t get reservations, we highly recommend trying out Moak Pancakes.
 It’s a hip hop and pancake lovers dream come true!

 Amsterdam Oost is a less known area of Amsterdam that is rarely frequented by tourists.
 As a result, it is not nearly as busy as the other areas of the city and you can actually relax and enjoy this neighborhood.
 This is also a great place to take some photos because no one will be in the background ruining them.

 Amsterdam is home to some crazy unique restaurants.
 Bulls and Dogs is one of them.
 This place serves some of the craziest and most delicious milkshakes and hot dogs you will ever try!
-You must go here on your last day and enjoy this unique meal.
+You must go here on your last day and enjoy a meal here.

 Stroll through Vondelpark